blues/sparrow-reference-web-app/src/models/NOTEHUB.md

 Used to reset the statistics in `sensors.db`.

 Normally, the "message count" statistics in the sensor database (`sensors.db`) just keep counting upward.
 Messages received, messages lost, and so on.
-Sometimes you will move sensors around, or even move the gateway around, and you'd just like to reset the statistics.
+Sometimes you will move nodes around, or even move the gateway around, and you'd just like to reset the statistics.

 The way that you do this is to set this env var to the current unix epoch time.
 The Notecard will notice that this value has changed since the last time it checked, and will reset all the counters to 0.

 # Note Databases

-- [`config.db`](#configdb-notefile) - stores configuration details about each sensor, such as its name and location
+- [`config.db`](#configdb-notefile) - stores configuration details about each sensor node, such as its name and location
-- [`sensors.db`](#sensorsdb-notefile) - stores connectivity details about each sensor, such as signal strength
+- [`sensors.db`](#sensorsdb-notefile) - stores connectivity details about each sensor node, such as signal strength

 ## `config.db` Notefile

-The gateway uses this notefile in a read-only manner, to receive configuration information that it may use for itself and will pass-on to the sensors themselves.
-Although not strictly required, it is recommended that the cloud app use the HTTPS API to add or update notes within this database to distinguish one sensor from another, as the sensor IDs are fairly obscure.
+The gateway uses this notefile in a read-only manner, to receive configuration information that it may use for itself and will pass-on to the nodes themselves.
+Although not strictly required, it is recommended that the cloud app use the HTTPS API to add or update notes within this database to distinguish one node from another, as the node IDs are fairly obscure.

-The NoteID of each note is the sensor ID.
+The NoteID of each note is the node ID.
 The two (optional) fields currently in the body of each note are

-- `name`: the human-readable name of the sensor
+- `name`: the human-readable name of the node
-- `loc`: the Open Location Code string indicating the geolocation of the sensor
+- `loc`: the Open Location Code string indicating the geolocation of the node

 ## `sensors.db` Notefile

-The sensor database `sensors.db` contains statistics about the operations of each sensor, with each NoteID being the ID of the sensor whose stats it contains.
+The sensor database `sensors.db` contains statistics about the operations of each node, with each NoteID being the ID of the node whose stats it contains.

-When a Sensor is paired, the database is updated.
+When a node is paired, the database is updated.
 Otherwise, device metrics are updated at the interval given by the [`sensordb_update_mins`](#sensordb_update_mins) environment variable for the gateway.

 This is an example of a note in the database file